jf87/scalable_web_systems/session-02/hands-on-02/README.md

 And then visit http://127.0.0.1:8080/hello.

-### Exercise Bye, web
+### Exercises

-Modify the program above by adding a second handler named `byeHandler` that prints `"Bye, web"` to the http response.
+1. Modify the program above by adding a second handler named `byeHandler` that prints `"Bye, web"` to the http response.

-### Exercise Hello, Handler

-Modify the program from the previous example so you can replace the call to `http.HandleFunc` by a call to `http.Handle`.
+2. Modify the program from the previous example so you can replace the call to `http.HandleFunc` by a call to `http.Handle`.
 You will need to define a new type `helloHandler` and make that type satisfy the `http.Handler` interface.

 ### A better multiplexor